 Costs for accommodation, meals, transfers and tests in Kigali will be for travellers’ accounts.

-All travellers are required to carry comprehensive travel insurance in the event that they require
+All travellers are required to carry comprehensive travel insurance in the event that they require medical care.

 Physical distancing must be observed where possible.